-After Round Two, my counts had gotten really low.
+After Round 2, my counts had gotten really low.
 My absolute neutrophil count (ANC) is what they were monitoring.
 It was very, very low.
-I had to skip a week and then I came back the next week and my numbers were exactly the same they were the week before.
+I had to skip a week, and then I came back the next week and my numbers were exactly the same they were the week before.

 Then the staff says I have to go home.
 I’m like, “No, no, no, no, no. I can’t go home.
 I need chemo.”
 I would literally point out to someone in the chemo suites who was lying there half asleep.

-We started adding on Neupogen so I would get my double chemo and then the next week I would get just the Taxol.
+We started adding on Neupogen.
+I would get my double chemo, and then the next week I would get just the Taxol.
 Then the following week, I would get my Taxol and then the Neupogen.

-When did the side effects hit the worse
+When did the side effects get the worst?

 I would go home at noon on Saturday, I would feel miserable, and then I worked on Mondays.
 I was still able to work but not in the best shape.
 By Tuesday, I felt good, and then unfortunately, by Thursday I was back in the chemo chair.

 The weeks that I just got the Taxol was fine.
-I was tired and I wasn’t feeling the best, but I never was really bad.
-The following week, I got the Taxol and then I got the Neupogen.
+I was tired and wasn’t feeling the best, but I never was really bad.
+The following week, I got the Taxol, and then I got the Neupogen.

 Describe the Neupogen shots